 Boat anglers can launch at Coniston Boating Centre - half a mile from Coniston village.
 Boats can also be hired from here but expect to pay a tourist rate - at least the fishing is free.

 Immerse yourself in the spectacular scenery; the area is understandably popular with photographers and artists due to the mixture of rolling hills, rugged peaks, picturesque valleys and crystal clear lakes .
 The area is spectacular all year-round; weather you go in Autumn, Winter, Spring or Summer makes it a hotspot for photographers or artists.

 Ruskin who settled on the shores of Coniston lake

-artists.
-This was about painting the beauty of
+art and artists.
+This was about painting the

 JMW Turner often visited the area.
 Beatrix Potter- the illustrationist also lived here and besides these there are many land scape artists.
 One of the most famous being Shiela Tell.